 If you feel 20 minutes is too much – and you’re getting that brain melt after only 5 minutes of watching.
 Then you can either continue with watching just a couple of minutes per day.
 That will soon become 10 minutes and 20 minutes the more you practice.

 Also, you can decide to go down a notch and find an easier series or turn subtitles on after several minutes.

 Another helpful tip is to stop watching English series, and only watch Russian ones.
 They’re just as fun and your progress in Russian will skyrocket!

 Why Russian TV series are so good for learning Russian

-Here I’ve listed the top reasons why I think it’s a great idea to watch Russia series (and movies).
+Here I’ve listed the top reasons why I think it’s a great idea to watch Russian series (and Russian movies).
 Especially for those who are learning Russian.